by-hwa/by-hwa/README.md

 - 👋 Hi, I’m @by-hwa
-- 👀 I’m interested in Data Science and Analysis
+- 👀 I’m interested in Autonomous Driving and Optimization
 - 📫 How to reach me **bu04007@gmail.com**

 <!---